 - Chase Sapphire Reserve – You can earn a 50,000 welcome bonus after spending $4,000 within the first 3 months of opening an account.
 Here’s why I think this is the best travel rewards card out there.

-- Chase Ink Business Preferred – You can earn an 100,000 sign-up bonus after spending $15,000 within the first 3 months of opening an account.
+- Chase Ink Business Preferred – You can earn a 100,000 point welcome bonus after spending $15,000 within the first 3 months of opening an account.
 Read my card review here.

 Remember that Hawaii is a popular destination and will require some flexibility when looking for award space.
 If there’s no availability, try other dates or check back periodically because awards seats can open up later.
 We planned our trip when the kids were out of school for Spring Break.
 At first there was no availability at all during the week we wanted to go.
 I checked back every week and few months before we wanted to go, seats became available on multiple flights.